ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 In this file, we have declared the ``target_frame`` launch argument with a default value of ``turtle1``.
-It means that this launch file can receive a parameter that it can pass forward to its nodes.
-In case the argument is not provided, it will pass the default value.
+The default value means that the launch file can receive an argument to forward to its nodes, or in case the argument is not provided, it will pass the default value to its nodes.

 Afterwards, we use the ``turtle_tf2_broadcaster`` node two times using different names and parameters during launch.
 This allows us to duplicate the same node without conflicts.